-The Chiropractic techniques we specialize in at Princeton Chiropractic Wellness Center are: Diversified, Thompson Drop, MC2 Upper Cervical Technique and the Webster Technique.
+The techniques we specialize in at our Princeton NJ chiropractic clinic are: Diversified, Thompson Drop, MC2 Upper Cervical Technique and the Webster Technique.
 We also offer extremity adjusting and trigger point work as needed.

 The care that you receive in this office is the highest quality care available.
 Each chiropractic adjustment is performed specifically to improve your ability to heal and increase your ability to deal with physical, emotional and chemical stresses.
 This will enable you to heal faster and more effectively.
 Your symptoms will go away, but not because someone hid or masked them.
 They will go away because your body is better able to repair the causes of your symptoms.

 - Meticulously checked for disturbances in your nervous system

 - Adjusted (only if you need to be)

 - Muscle work and stretching will be performed if needed

 - Rechecked to make sure that the problem was corrected

 Reevaluations - You will also be reexamined periodically to be sure you are making expected improvements and to adjust your schedule accordingly.

 The Webster Technique is a specific chiropractic analysis and correction of the pelvic and sacral regions.
 The goal of the adjustment is to reduce the effects of sacral subluxation/ SI joint dysfunction.
 In doing so, neuro-biomechanical function in the pelvis is facilitated.